codingABI/7SegmentMultiplex/README.md

 - without bightness flickering depending on how many segments of digit are used

 Disadvantages:
-- We use use only 1/8 of the maximum possible bightness of the display
+- We use use only 1/8 of the maximum possible brightness of the display
 - We have to update the display every ~2ms to avoid flickering (for example by timer2)

 ![captured display sequence](/assets/images/Capture.gif)